 Moreover, because many states (including Texas) have adopted presumptions that any property acquired during the marriage is community property, the parties should ensure that they do not mix separate property and community property assets.
 In addition, the parties should attempt to keep careful records of where separate property funds originated and ideally should be able to produce written records to trace the funds from their origin throughout.
 To the extent a spouse fails to do so, the IRS (or even a title company in a real estate closing) may argue that the presumption of community property applies and that the funds should be subject to collection action.

 Finally, spouses should be aware of fraudulent conveyance theories that the IRS uses, sometimes against pre-marital agreements themselves.
-For more on fraudulent conveyances and transfers, see here and here.
+For more on fraudulent conveyances and transfers, see our blog posts on Fraudulent Transfers Under Texas Law and Can You Transfer Assets to Avoid Paying Taxes to the IRS?

 Pre-marital agreements that have been properly done are generally respected by the IRS.
 However, IRS guidance notes that the IRS will attempt to attack pre-marital agreements, particularly where the facts and circumstances demonstrate that the pre-marital agreement may be unenforceable or has not been properly adhered to.
 Accordingly, careful taxpayers may want to engage a tax professional to review a pre-marital agreement prior to its execution to better ensure that it will be respected for federal tax purposes.